 9. Get Grounded

 I think we can all agree that stargazing is a wonderful experience.
 And it’s mindfulness when we don’t even realize it!
-Just like how watching sunrise is mindfulness, snack in the silence of the night and appreciate the stars.
+Just like how watching the sunrise is mindfulness, snack in the silence of the night, and appreciate the stars.
 If you live in a city this one might be a little hard.

 11. Anxiety Cleanse

 Whether it’s the ocean, a waterfall, a river, or just the shower/bathtub.
-Doing water cleanse is an amazing mindfulness practice!
+Doing a water cleanse is an amazing mindfulness practice!
 Imagine all your fears and worries washing away with the waves and you are a new person after.
 (Bonus points if you go cliff jumping.
 Might give you anxiety before the anxiety cleanses though.)

 Related Blog: How To Overcome Anxiety As A Teen Using Mindfulness

 Meditation can be intimidating but there is no reason to be.
 It’s the best thing we can do for ourselves.
 However, there are some things we should all know so that our practice is both successful AND enjoyable.
 Meditation teaches us to make space for important thoughts to come out, this is why meditating is essential.
 When we sit in silence, we allow any deep-rooted problems, emotions, thoughts, and more to come out of hiding to be healed.

 Are You An Anxious & Stressed Out Teen?

 Get my free mindfulness journal prompts that will help you eliminate anxiety!

 13. Create A Mantra